sirixdb/sirixdb.github.io/transactional-cursor-api.md

   ...
 }
 ```
+Thus, the only visible change in the API regarding JSON and XML resources is the method call `Databases.openJsonDatabase(Path)`

-Note, that we now have to use a transaction, which can modify the resource (`NodeTrx`) instead of a read-only transaction.
+instead of `Databases.openXmlDatabase(Path)`.
+Note, that also the types of the database/resource and transaction have changed, but for brevity we use Java's type inference rules and the `var` keyword.
+Note, that we now have to use a transaction, which is able to modify the resource (of type `NodeTrx`) instead of a read-only transaction (`beginNodeTrx()` instead of `beginNodeReadOnlyTrx()`).
+Thus we have to start the single read-write transaction on a resource and make sure, that we commit and properly close the transaction.

+Note, that it's best to open the transaction in the enclosing `try-with-resources` statement.
+We can reuse the transaction handle
+after issuing a `commit()`.

 We can then navigate to a specific node, either via axis and filters.
 Or, if we know the node key simply through the method `moveTo(long)` whereas the long parameter is the node key of the node we want to select.